YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/02_mojits.rst

 Recommended Naming Conventions for Mojits
 -----------------------------------------

-When create mojits (mojit definitions) with the command-line tool, we will be using upper camel case for the mojit name, such as ``Github``.
+When creating mojits (mojit definitions) with the command-line tool, we will be using upper camel case for the mojit name, such as ``Github``.
 For mojit instances, we will be using lower case, such as ``github``.
 This is the typical convention when defining a class and creating an object, so you can think of the mojit definition as the class definition and